expo/expo/docs/pages/guides/permissions.md

 Permissions are configured via the [`expo.android.permissions`](/versions/latest/config/app/#permissions) and [`expo.android.blockedPermissions`](/versions/latest/config/app/#blockedpermissions) keys in your Expo config (**app.json**, **app.config.js**).

-Most permissions are added automatically by libraries that you use in your app either with [Expo config plugins](/guides/config-plugins) or with a package-level **AndroidManifest.xml**, so you won't often need to use `android.permissions` to add additional permissions.
+Most permissions are added automatically by libraries that you use in your app either with [config plugins](/guides/config-plugins) or with a package-level **AndroidManifest.xml**, so you won't often need to use `android.permissions` to add additional permissions.

-The only way to remove permissions that are added via package-level **AndroidManifest.xml** files is to block them with [`expo.android.blockedPermissions`](/versions/latest/config/app/#blockedpermissions) property.
+The only way to remove permissions that are added by package-level **AndroidManifest.xml** files is to block them with the [`expo.android.blockedPermissions`](/versions/latest/config/app/#blockedpermissions) property.
 To do this, specify the **full permission name**; for example, if you want to remove the audio recording permissions added by `expo-av`:

 ```json
 {